Premiership of Nikol Pashinyan: Election and formation of the first cabinet

 Pashinyan's party, Way Out Alliance, made a deal with the two other opposition parties in parliament, the Armenian Revolutionary Federation(ARF) and the Prosperous Armenia party, to have a minority coalition government.
 The first post-revolution cabinet was formed on May 12, 2018, and consisted of 17 ministries, 2 of which are administered by the ARF and 4 by Prosperous Armenia.
 Pashinyan also appointed a new police commissioner, National Security Service director, and head investigator for the State Inspection Service.

 Situation on the Gyunnyut-Areni section of the Armenia-Nakhichevan border after the May 2018 clashes.

 Pashinyan was soon criticized for letting Azerbaijan make territorial gains on the Armenia-Nakhichevan border during the first weeks of his premiership.
 Despite not losing any ground to Azerbaijani troops, the Armenian units in the area have to deal with an enemy that is significantly closer to their positions and now has a view on the nearby village of Areni.
 After meeting during a CIS summit in Dushanbe, Pashinyan and Ilham Aliyev agreed to calm the situation on the border.

 In July, the government started an anti-corruption crackdown against former officials and politicians.
 These include retired general Manvel Grigoryan, CSTO Secretary-General Yuri Khatchaturov, and former President Robert Kocharyan.
 While Grigoryan's and Kocharyan's arrests were seen as signs of the new government's will to fight against corruption, accusations against Khatchaturov were seen as a foreign policy failure, because of his important position in the military alliance.

 Pashinyan, along with President Armen Sarkissian, attended the funeral of world-renowned French singer Charles Aznavour.
 Armenia was the host of the 17th Francophonie Summit that was held in Yerevan on October 11–12.
 During the summit, he gave several speeches in French.

 After its two coalition partners, the ARF and Prosperous Armenia, supported a bill which will make it harder for the Prime Minister to call snap elections to the National Assembly, Pashinyan fired all six of their ministers in a cabinet reshuffle.
 Two weeks later, he resigned from his post, became acting prime minister, and demanded to the people on his Facebook page to block the gates of the National Assembly, so that its members can't come and vote for another candidate.
 This forced the electoral commission to call new parliamentary elections.

 The 2018 Armenian parliamentary election took place on December 9, 2018, with 11 parties running for seats in the National Assembly.
 Pashinyan's party, My Step Alliance, garnished a majority of the vote, with 88 out of 132 seats.
 Prosperous Armenia won 26 seats, and Bright Armenia, led by Pashinyan's former ally Edmon Marukyan, won 18 seats.
-There was no large incident during the election, although they were reports of intimidation and collusion in favor of the My Step Alliance.
+There was no large incident during the election, although there were reports of intimidation and collusion in favor of the My Step Alliance.